Los Padres National Forest: Wildlife and vegetation

 Many threatened and endangered species live within the forest.
-Among them is the California condor (Gymnogyps californianus), for whom the United States Forest Service established the Sespe Condor Sanctuary.
+Among them is the California condor (Gymnogyps californianus), for whom the United States Forest Service manages the Sespe Condor Sanctuary and the Sisquoc Condor Sanctuary.
 Also present is the California mountain kingsnake, a California species of special concern.
 The American peregrine falcon is also entirely dependent on the forest for its survival.
 The mountain lion and California mule deer may be the most common large mammals.
 Bighorn sheep inhabit the Sespe Creek region of the forest.
 American black bears browse on grasses, berries, and carrion.
 Coyotes thrive everywhere in this forest.
 Bobcats can occasionally be seen in the more remote mountainous areas of the forest.
 Other animals found in this forest are raccoons, bluebirds, barn owls, red-tailed hawks, cottontail rabbits, bald eagles, jack rabbits, California quail, California scrub jays, and great horned owls.

 Many vegetation types are represented in the Los Padres, including chaparral, the common ground cover of most coastal ranges in California below about 5000 feet, and coniferous forests, which can be found in abundance in the Ventana Wilderness as well as the region around Mount Pinos in northern Ventura County.

 Researchers estimate the extent of old growth in the forest is 18900 acre.
 It consists largely of Jeffrey pine (Pinus jeffreyi) forests, although old-growth coast redwood (Sequoia Sempervirens), coast Douglas-fir (Pseudotsuga menziesii var. menziesii), and white fir (Abies concolor) are also found there.
 In 2008, scientist J. Michael Fay published a map of old growth redwoods in and around Big Sur as a result of his transect of the entire redwood range.